|

 Children dressed up as skeletons are a common sight on

-this holiday, and they have great fun participating
+this holiday, and they have great fun participating in

-in the celebrations.
+the celebrations.

-November 1 is set aside for remembrance of
+November 1 is set aside for remembrance of infants and

 (little angels).
 It is hard not to get the chills or